we684123/Make_Cytus2/README.md

 //--------------------------------------------------------
 Download this repository and open folder

-plz copy file name "XXX.hard.txt" or "XXX.easy.txt" to win64 folder.
+plz copy file name "XXX.hard.txt" or "XXX.easy.txt" (or "trytoc2.hard.txt") to win64(or you are win32,mac) folder.
 and use "Make_Cytus2.exe" .
 after
 "XXX.v1plus" you can copy to Excel and click error.